 Coaching Method

 First, an intake session will take place, during which the problem and/or question will be discussed.
 It is possible for the client to carry out an assessment to obtain a personality profile as a starting point for the coaching process.
 Normally, a coaching process comprises of eight sessions of one hour with the coach; the frequency is discussed with the client.
-Further agreements will be made with the employer, the coach and the person(s) to be coached (the coachee.
+Further agreements will be made with the employer, the coach and the person(s) to be coached (the coachee).
 This intake deals with the specific need for coaching, the approach, the timing and the method of mid-term evaluation and testing.
 The agreements are included in a quotation and needs approval of the employer.

 Management Advice Method